KasaiHarcore/Artificial-Intelligent-Skills/README.md

 The project included:
 - What is needed to be an A.I Engineer or A.I Researcher
-- Basic concepts, important parts
+- Every basic concepts, important parts
 - Formula and bunch of math
 - Coding with and without library
 - Diving deep into the world of A.I